williamvds/website/content/blog/git/index.md

 ## Introduction

-Git[^1] is the best version control software I've used, but it's difficult to find a tutorial that explains enough to provide a strong understanding of it, so in this article I take a shot at creating my own.
+Git is the best version control software I've used, but it's difficult to find a tutorial that explains enough to provide a strong understanding of it, so in this article I take a shot at creating my own.
 Even if you've been using Git for a while, you might just learn a thing or two from this - I certainly did